Evolution of structural, magnetic and transport properties in MnBi2-xSbxTe4: Experimental details

-To gain insights into the electronic structure of MnBi$_{2-x}$Sb$_x$Te$_4$, we carried out the DFT calculations.
-We use the generalized gradient approximation and projector augmented wave approach \cite{Blochl1994} as implemented in the Vienna {\it ab}initio simulation package (VASP) \cite{Kresse1996,Kresse1999}.
+To gain insights into the electronic structure of MnBi$_{2-x}$Sb$_x$Te$_4$, we carried out density functional theory (DFT) calculations.
+We used the Vienna ab initio simulation package (VASP)\cite{Kresse1996} with the projector augmented wave method\cite{Kresse1999} and the generalized gradient approximation in the parametrization of Perdew, Burke, and Enzerhof\cite{perdew1996generalized} for exchange-correlation.
 We do not include $+U$ corrections because these compounds are itinerant semiconductors with strong hybridization between Mn $3d$ states and Te $5p$ states.
 For Te and Sb, we use the standard potential in the VASP distribution.
 For Bi (Mn), we use the potential in which the low lying $d$ (semi core $ p$) states are treated as valence states, Bi$_d$ (Mn$_{pv}$).
 To accommodate the AFM ordering, we double the experimental structural unit cell along the $c$-axis and then use a $12\times12\times2$ {\bf k}-point grid with an energy cutoff of 500~eV.
 The relativistic spin-orbit coupling is turned on, which allows us to analyze the single-ion spin anisotropy in addition to the magnetic coupling.
 To avoid the complexity arising from the random distribution of Bi and Sb at $0<x<2$, we only consider two end compounds MnBi$_2$Te$_4$ ($x=0$) and MnSb$_2$Te$_4$ ($x=2$).